 - Minimum initial paid-up capital of S$1 (S$50k for EntrePass holders)

 - At least one company secretary

 Singapore offers one of the most affordable tax structure to individuals and corporate.
 The corporate tax rate is between 0%-17%, and the personal tax rate is between 0%-22%.
 The tax rates are considered as one of the lowest in the world and attract business owners from all over the globe.

-The lack of capital gain tax in Singapore attracts global investors in their droves.
+The absence of capital gain tax in Singapore attracts global investors in their droves.
 It means the dividends distributed by the Singapore companies to their investors are tax-free.
-In addition, the Singapore companies have access to many tax incentives, rebates, exemption schemes, etc. It is one of the reasons established foreign businesses opt to set up their Singapore companies.
+In addition, Singapore companies have access to many tax incentives, rebates, exemption schemes, etc. It is one of the reasons foreigners opt to incorporate their Singapore companies.